 30 hours free childcare in England

 The Government in England is extending 30 hours free childcare for three and four-year-olds to children in foster care.
-(Read more about how and why we campaigned for foster carers to be able to access these hours).
-Foster carers who work outside of their fostering role will have access to the Government’s 30 hours free childcare offer for three-and-four-year-olds from September 2018, giving them the same access to support as other working families.
+Read more about how and why we campaigned for foster carers to be able to access these hours.
+Foster carers who work outside of their fostering role will have access to 30 hours free childcare for three-and-four-year-olds from September 2018, giving them the same access to support as other working families.
 In order to take up the offer, the foster carer and their partner (if any) must hold additional employment outside of fostering and access must be consistent with the child’s care plan.

 Local authorities will determine whether 30 hours childcare is appropriate for the child, and confirm that foster carers meet the eligibility criteria.
 Local authorities will develop local policies to implement the policy.
-If a foster carer wishes to apply for the offer they should start discussions with their social worker from now onwards as the policy starts in September.
-Foster carers will apply through a separate application route which will involve completing a form that will require counter-signing by a designated person, the local authority will determine who the designated person will be.
+If a foster carer wishes to apply for the offer they should start discussions as soon as possible.
+Foster carers will apply through a separate application route, which will involve completing a form that will require counter-signing by a designated person.
+The local authority will determine who this designated person will be.

 Three- and four-year-olds can start in a 30 hours place from 1 September, 1 January or 1 April.
 To ensure a September start, applications should be sent to the responsible local authority by 31 August.